 - Plant Paradox Compliant recipes by Human Food Bar

-For more gut healing recipes, low lectin recipes, and gut healing tips, get my new book, The Whole Body Guide to Gut Health.
+For more gut-healing recipes, low-lectin recipes, and gut-healing tips, get my book, Gut Fix.

 Some plant compounds have the ability to help block the absorption of lectin, which can really help with digestive system health and may have health benefits beyond lectins.
-Common ingredients in a leptin blocker supplements include okra, mucin, n-acetylglucosamine, D-mannose, and algae.
+Common ingredients in lectin blocker supplements include okra, mucin, n-acetylglucosamine, D-mannose, and algae.

 This may be why so many people have gut and joint health benefits when they take n-acetylglucosamine too.

 Here are a couple of highly-rated lectin blockers that you can try.
 Be aware that if you are allergic to any of the ingredients, you should avoid them.